 International Studies, French

-International Studies, individualized major in Global Conflict Analysis
+Central Eurasian Studies, individualized major in Media & Conflict

-Olivia Owens is a Junior from Westfield, Indiana focused on studying the relationship between media platforms and their assistance in galvanizing on regional conflict and ethnonationalism.
+Olivia Owens is a senior from Westfield, IN focused on studying the relationship between media platforms and their assistance in galvanizing on regional conflict and ethno-nationalism.
 In addition, Olivia is pursuing Spanish, Turkish, and coding languages at IU.
-She is an active member of the Turkish Flagship and spent the summer in İstanbul increasing her language acquisition levels to advanced-mid in only two months.
+She was an active member of the Turkish Flagship and spent a summer in İstanbul increasing her language acquisition levels to advanced-mid in only two months.
 Along with being a student ambassador, she works as the Office of the Dean’s administrative assistant here at HLS.
-Olivia serves as the Director of Lectures on the Memorial Union Board, a voting member of the University Funding Board, and a regular volunteer in the greater Bloomington community.
-After graduation, Olivia hopes to head on to grad school to study Global Communications and eventually work on policy research regarding democratic institutions, Turkey, and/or governmental uses of media.
+Olivia serves as the Vice President for the Indiana Memorial Union Board and spends her weekend’s rock climbing at Hoosier Heights.
+After graduation, Olivia will head on to grad school to study Global Communications and eventually work on policy research regarding democratic institutions, Turkey, and/or governmental uses of media.

 International Law and Institutions

-Ramatou Soumare is a sophomore from Indianapolis, Indiana majoring in International Law and Institutions and double minoring in Business and Communication and Public Advocacy.
+Ramatou Soumare is a junior from Indianapolis, Indiana majoring in International Law and Institutions and minoring in Communication and Public Advocacy.
 In June 2019, Ramatou delivered a speech introducing Congressman Lee Hamilton at a Foreign Policy event for Democratic presidential candidate Pete Buttigieg.
-At IU Ramatou is a Social Programming chair for the NAACP IU chapter, the community outreach chair for the Muslim Student Association and a member of that Black Student Union.
+On campus, Ramatou is a co-President for the NAACP IU chapter, a 21st Century Scholar, a Hudson Holland Scholar, and an active member of both the Muslim Student Association and the African Student Association.
+Ramatou is also involved in a non-profit organization, Lend a Hand Relief, which focuses on sending resources such as hygiene products and school supplies to women and children in West Africa.
 As a Pre-Law student and a Hamilton Lugar International Law major, Ramatou hopes to pursue a law degree and work in Immigration and Foreign Policy after graduation.

-Evan Wright is a sophomore from Greenwood, Indiana double majoring in East Asian Languages and Cultures and International Studies with a focus on Japan and a concentration in Diplomacy, Security, and Governance.
-Evan is a student ambassador for the organizations Report the World at IU and 21st Century Japan Politics and Society Initiative.
+Evan Wright is a junior from Greenwood, Indiana, majoring in East Asian Languages and Cultures with a focus on Japan and a minor in Intelligence Studies.
+He is a member of the Hutton Honors College, Sigma Iota Rho, and the HLS LLC 2018-2019 cohort.
+Evan is the undergraduate assistant for the 21st Century Japan Politics and Society Initiative, a research assistant, and a student ambassador for the organizations Report the World at IU.
 Outside of IU, Evan runs the Reischauer Ambassadors Initiative to promote Stanford University’s Program on Cross-cultural and International Education secondary education e-learning programs - of which he is an alumnus - and writes articles on language access as a freelance content writer for the translation and interpretation company LUNA Language Services.